p21nc3/CHFI-Explorer/Mod(1) Today's World/fundamentals.md

 * it became a necessity for orgs to hire computer forensics employee.

-# ROLE OF A INVESTIGATOR
+# ROLE OF AN INVESTIGATOR

 * Ensure the overall integrity and the continued existence of an organization’s computer system and network infrastructure.